Operating Department Practice, BSc (Hons)

 Your Operating Department Practice Experience

-Our excellent facilities in the School of Health and Social Care include realistic clinical suites - including a simulated operating theatre - so you can learn practical perioperative skills in a safe, supervised environment before using them in a real-life situation.
-You will also have access to realistic workplace experiences across Hywel Dda and Swansea Bay University Health Boards.
+Based in our School of Health and Social Care, you will benefit from our world-class facilities, including our Simulation and Immersive Learning Centre (SUSIM).
+Our realistic clinical suites – including a simulated operating theatre – allow you to learn practical perioperative skills in a safe, supervised environment before using them in a real-life situation.

 Operating Department Practitioner Careers